 As of the date of this proxy statement, the L&F Initial Shareholders have agreed to vote any Ordinary Shares owned by them in favor of the Extension Amendment Proposal.
 As of the date hereof, the L&F Initial Shareholders own 20% of the issued and outstanding Ordinary Shares and have not purchased any Public Shares, but may do so at any time.
-As a result, in addition to the L&F Initial Shareholders, approval of the Extension Amendment Proposal will require the affirmative vote of at least 10,062,500 Ordinary Shares held by public shareholders (or approximately 58.3% of the Class A Ordinary Shares) if all Ordinary Shares are represented at the Shareholders (or approximately 16.7% of the Class A Ordinary Shares) if only such shares as are required to establish a quorum are represented at the Shareholder Meeting and cast votes.
+As a result, in addition to the L&F Initial Shareholders, approval of the Extension Amendment Proposal will require the affirmative vote of at least 10,062,500 Ordinary Shares held by public shareholders (or approximately 58.3% of the Class A Ordinary Shares) if all Ordinary Shares are represented at the Shareholder Meeting and cast votes, and the affirmative vote of at least 2,875,001 Ordinary Shares held by public shareholders (or approximately 16.7% of the Class A Ordinary Shares) if only such shares as are required to establish a quorum are represented at the Shareholder Meeting and cast votes.